maxlpy/Blue-GreenDeployment/README.md

     service redis_6380 start

 ### Switch Route and Data Migration
-Add switch route into main.js in App repository, when you visit the http://localhost:8383/switch, it will automatically redirect you to Green instance.
+Add switch route into `main.js` in App repo, when you visit the http://localhost:8383/switch, it will automatically redirect you to Green instance.
 If visit http://localhost:8383/switch again, it will redirect you to Blue instance.
-By triggering a switch, it can switch from "Blue" to "Green" instance and vice versa.
+By triggering the switch route, it can switch from "Blue" to "Green" instance and vice versa.
+Meanwhile, it migrates data from source instance to destination instance.

     Blue slice instance.
     Green slice instance.